 If you select a group of images you may see

 <multiple values> displayed in some of the text boxes.

-This brings up a menu from which you can choose a value to be copied to all the selected photographs.
+You can right-click on the box to bring up a context menu from which you can choose a value to be copied to all the selected photographs.

 Next you can set a list of keywords for the image by typing them in the

 Keywords should be separated by semi-colon (;) characters.